zkao04/Project-1/readme.md

 7. The game will end after each player have gone through 5 rounds and determines the winner based on scores

 ###Technologies used
-1. Language: HTML, CSS, Javascript, Jquery
+HTML, CSS, Javascript, Jquery, Trello
-2. Organization: Trello

 ###Credits
 This game is basically a remake of an Android app published by "Hamster On Coke Games"